 I realize that we as a civilized society must respect the dead.
 But as human beings we must respect the sanctity of life, first and foremost.
 My sons life can’t have a price tag hung on it, unlike the inanimate objects that he helped damage.
 It’s customary in this country for first time offenders in a court of law to receive the benefit of the doubt that it was in fact a rare one time occurrence.
 Our son, however, has not been afforded that benefit.
 He made a mistake.
 One night.
 One occurrence.
 One decade of his life lost … forever.
 If you or I were never given a second chance … never given an opportunity to redeem ourselves … where would we be today?
 Please take a few minutes, right now … to sign our petition.
 It’s a very simple process but it means so much to Alexander and his future.
 He is updated with a new copy of this website including the petition list, regularly by his Mother.
 I’m sure it brings him some comfort to be able to look and see that the world really doesn’t hate him, that society is above disposing of his life based on one victimless mistake.
 And that the list of people who are being made aware of his cruel and unprecedented punishment, is growing.
 And that he hasn’t been forgotten.
 Thank you for your time and consideration, and God Bless You.

 *Although I had bailed Alexander out, it doesn’t change the fact that … had I not gotten him out, he would have been jailed for 290 days pleading guilty.
 I have heard arguments that his guilty plea was an automatic waiver of his right to a speedy trial, but according to the PUBLIC DEFENSE BACKUP CENTER REPORT: “Constitutional speedy trial violations are not forfeited by a guilty plea, and even survive a waiver of the right to appeal.
 People v.
 Blakely, 34 N.Y.2d 311 (1974); People v.
 Callahan (Button), 80 N.Y.2d 278 (1992)”.
-In a case of convenient irony, NC abandoned it’s own speedy trial stipulation in 1989, without any mention in any records that I can find, as to why.
-The bottom line is that North Carolina Courts and in particular the Haywood County Judicial system are broken.
+In a case of convenient irony, the state of XXXXX XXXXXXXX abandoned it’s own speedy trial stipulation in 1989, without any mention in any records that I can find, as to why.